-A crowdfunded science fiction film featuring veterans of various STAR TREK shows such as Doug Jones (STAR TREK: DISCOVERY, Gehenna: Where Death Lives), Marina Sirtis (STAR TREK: THE NEXT GENERATION, STAR TREK VOYAGER), Tim Russ (STAR TREK: VOYAGER, VITALS), Manu Intiraymi (STAR TREK: VOYAGER), Armin Shimerman (STAR TREK: DEEP SPACE NINE) and Hana Hatae (STAR TREK:THE NEXT GENERATION, STAR TREK: DEEP SPACE NINE).
+A crowdfunded science fiction film featuring veterans of various STAR TREK shows such as Doug Jones (STAR TREK: DISCOVERY, Gehenna: Where Death Lives), Marina Sirtis (STAR TREK: THE NEXT GENERATION, STAR TREK VOYAGER), Tim Russ (STAR TREK: VOYAGER, VITALS), Manu Intiraymi (STAR TREK: VOYAGER, Hell On The Border), Armin Shimerman (STAR TREK: DEEP SPACE NINE) and Hana Hatae (STAR TREK:THE NEXT GENERATION, STAR TREK: DEEP SPACE NINE).
 Sounds like a fan’s dream, right?
 Well, THE 5TH PASSENGER is the result of several successful crowdfunding campaigns, whether or not it’s a dream is another matter.

 Set in a future where Citizens are somewhat akin to royalty and non-citizens are basically peasants and treated as such.
 Miller (Morgan Lariah who co-wrote the script) offers to take over for the ship’s AI and guide it through an asteroid field Langdon(Doug Jones) has a small meltdown and refuses.
 The results are just what you would guess.
 Miller, along with fellow non-citizens Myers (Armin Shimerman) and Thompson (Manu Intiraymi) ends up on a Citizens only escape pod.
 Citizens Franklin (Tim Russ) and Li (David Lim) are not happy about this, especially as the pod is designed to hold four people.

 Miller rigs a means to get them somewhere they’re more likely to be found.
 Along the way, they encounter a seemly deserted cargo ship.
 But it may not be so deserted, and seems to have a connection to Franklin.